livexords-nw/spacerace-bot/README.md

 Spacerace Bot is your automation buddy designed to simplify daily operations.
 This bot takes over repetitive tasks so you can focus on what really matters.
 With Spacerace Bot, you get:

+- **🕹️ Auto Solve Mission:**
+  Automatically solve missions by reading your query file and submitting answers for you.

+- **🎁 Auto Open Lootbox:**
+  Automatically check for and open your available lootboxes to claim rewards.

 - **👥 Multi Account Support:**
   Manage multiple accounts with ease.